zach-betz-hln/mre-kc-account-console-disable-email-edit/README.md

         docker compose up kc-a

-1. Go to the account console at http://localhost:8080/realms/master/account/
+1. Login to the account console
-1. Login with
-    - Username: `admin`
-    - Password: `juggle-prance-shallot-wireless-outlet`
 1. Notice how the **Email** field is **enabled**

 ### _With_ feature flag